Eastern grey kangaroo

 The eastern grey kangaroo (Macropus giganteus: gigantic large-foot; also great grey kangaroo or forester kangaroo) is a marsupial found in the eastern third of Australia, with a population of several million.
-Although a large M. giganteus kangaroo male can typically weigh up to 69 kg and have a length of well over 2 m, the scientific name is misleading as the red kangaroo of the semi-arid inland is larger, weighing up to 90 kg.
+A large M. giganteus kangaroo male can typically weigh up to 69 kg and have a length of well over 2 m.

 Taxonomy

 The eastern grey kangaroo was described by George Shaw in 1790 as Macropus giganteus.